johnno1962/InjectionIII/README.md

 ```
 Can't find ordinal for imported symbol for architecture x86_64
 ```
-If this is the case, remove the `-interposable` flag and you will only be able to non-final class methods as the new injection technique will not be available.
+If this is the case, remove the `-interposable` flag and you will only be able to inject non-final class methods as the new injection technique will not be available.

 If you inject code which calls a function with default arguments you may get an error starting as follows reporting an undefined symbol: